mercadopago/devsite-docs/guides/salesforce/store-deploy.en.md

 > To upload and deploy the site, you can use a WebDAV compatible tool.

-## Plugin configuration
+## Cartridge configuration

-To activate the “int_mercadopago” plugin and use it as a payment processor, it is necessary to configure it as indicated in the following steps.
+To activate the “int_mercadopago” cartridge and use it as a payment processor, it is necessary to configure it as indicated in the following steps.

 1. Go to the Salesforce Commerce Cloud settings panel, at **Admin > Sites > Manage Sites > _your site_ > Settings**.
-2. Add "int_mercadopago" to the list of plugins as the first element (or, at least, before "app_storefront_base").
+2. Add "int_mercadopago" to the list of cartridges as the first element (or, at least, before "app_storefront_base").
 3. Compress the "int_mercadopago/metadata" folder in a _.zip_ file.
 4. In **Administration > Site Development > Site Import and Export**, upload this .zip file using the **Upload** option.
 5. Select the uploaded .zip and import it using the **Import** option.